HGAC Invests in Next Generations of Students

 To preserve and restore architectural, cultural and historic resources, requires a workforce with appropriate skills.
 As the current cadre of workers ages, a replacement workforce is needed.
 The replacement workforce will rely on youth to continue and/or expand the number of workers with skills in associated trades.
 The availability of skilled workers will encourage owners and potential owners to preserve and restore local buildings.

-HGAC is committed to offering donor-funded internships and scholarships to build a workforce of skilled young people.
-The internship is for a summer work experience for rising high school seniors; the scholarship for students attending a certified trade school to build skills for historic building, restoration and preservation.
+HGAC is committed to offering donor-funded scholarships to build a workforce of skilled young people.
+The scholarship is intended for students attending a certified trade school to build skills for historic building, restoration and preservation.

 Membership Benefits Young Students

 In 2022, HGAC added a student membership option for $10.
 Youth members are encouraged to participate in HGAC activities and to volunteer.

 Donations and membership dues can be paid at http://hgaconline.org/index.html through PayPal or by check.
 Questions or ideas for youth activities, please contact HGAC at 717-334-5185 or email firstname.lastname@example.org

 Barn Quest is a scavenger hunt for 12 architectural features on historic barns of Adams County.
 Barn Quest is a fun way to learn about barns for students, home schoolers, visitors or any youth who need a break from their devices.